remix-run/remix/docs/api/remix.md

 - After a `<Form>` submission, all of the loaders on the page will be reloaded.
 This ensures that any updates to your data are reflected in the UI.
 - `<Form>` automatically serializes your form's values (identically to the browser when not using JavaScript)
 - You can build "optimistic UI" and pending indicators with [`useTransition`][usetransition]

-For an in-depth look at mutations with form, check out the [Mutations](../../guides/mutations/) page.

 #### `<Form action>`